 It is not hard to see why fatigue during pregnancy can be a constant challenge.

 Those around you (family and friends) may expect you to function at your pre-pregnancy level, always remember that you do not owe anyone an explanation.

 Just do the best you can and realize that this is normal.
 You are creating another human being!

-10 Suggestions for Fighting Fatigue During Pregnancy:
+10 Tips To Fight Fatigue During Pregnancy:

 Accept the fact that you need extra rest and pace your daily life accordingly.

 Don’t feel guilty for needing an afternoon nap.

 If you are having trouble sleeping, a great way to get more sleep is to use a pregnancy pillow.

 If a certain task doesn’t need to be done, don’t do it.
 Pace yourself.

-Sit down and elevate your legs.
+2. Sit down and elevate your legs frequently.

-This helps in many ways, not the least of which is to help the swelling in your legs go down by returning fluid back into your bloodstream.
+This helps in many ways, not the least of which is to help the swelling in your legs go down by returning fluid into your bloodstream.